RobertTLange/evosax/README.md

 pip install evosax
 ```

-If you want to get the most commit, please install directly from the repository:
+If you want to get the most recent commit, please install directly from the repository:

 ```
 pip install pip install git+https://github.com/RobertTLange/evosax.git@main